geode-sdk/docs/docs/info/installation.md

 # Installing Geode (for Users)

 > :warning: Please note that Geode is **incompatible with all other mod loaders and mods**.
-We're porting stuff like MHv7 and BetterEdit over, but don't expect their old releases to work.
+We're porting stuff like Mega Hack and BetterEdit over, but don't expect their old releases to work.

 ## Using the installer